jarkmaen/fs-survey-app/README.md

 ## Overview

 A full stack web application for creating, answering and managing surveys.
-Developed as part of the University of Helsinki Full Stack Project Course.
+Developed as part of the University of Helsinki full stack web development project course.

 A live demo of the application can be found here: [https://fs-survey-app.fly.dev](https://fs-survey-app.fly.dev)